Center for Autism

 Little Friends Center for Autism (LFCA) strives to provide a fulfilling life for those we serve through comprehensive therapy services and evidence-based treatment strategies.
 We understand the range of emotions that may come with an Autism Spectrum Disorder diagnosis and we are here to help families along the way.
 Our Center is home to dedicated staff providing exceptional care and services to help foster growth and empower those we serve.
 In addition to our therapeutic services, we offer a wide range of trainings available to other professional organizations.

-Little Friends Center for Autism continues to be a leader in the field of autism.
-As the field of autism and developmental disabilities is constantly changing, we aim to provide the most up-to-date evidence-based care and learn from the diversity of those we serve and their families.
-We strive to provide not just the best services but the best services specific to your child and family.
+Here at LFCA, we strive to provide not just the best services but the best services specific to your child and family.
 We truly believe in a team approach and know how valuable these services are for gaining essential life skills.
 We look forward to working with families as they navigate life with autism, whether it is at the beginning of the journey, middle, or ongoing.
+Our clinical team is available throughout the entire process beginning with the inquiry request.
+From there, our team provides ongoing support and communication to ensure collaboration of care.

 Therapies